21 September 2021

 Two portraits, a woman and a man

 Alumni of the Year are Cecilia Bödker Pedersen, general secretary of the Storasyster organisation, and Martin Hultman, docent at Chalmers University of Technology.
-Charlotte Perhammar & Anna Nilsen
+Photographer: Charlotte Perhammar & Anna Nilsen

 Cecilia Bödker Pedersen took the Social Work programme at LiU and was appointed general secretary of Storasyster in 2014.
 Under her leadership, the organisation has grown and achieved a major impact not only in social media but also in traditional channels.
 She receives the award for her work to support many of those affected by sexual violence and to increase knowledge about it.